 Satisfactory Academic Progress (SAP) Policy

-AP is measured in the following three ways:
+Academic progress is measured in three ways:

-- Graduate and doctoral students must maintain a cumulative GPA of at least 3.0
+a.
+Graduate and doctoral students must maintain a cumulative GPA of at least 3.0

-- Law students must maintain a cumulative GPA of at least 2.15
+b.
+Law students must maintain a cumulative GPA of at least 2.15

 c.
 Undergraduate students will see a change in GPA standards from 2017-18 to 2018-19.
 Previous GPA Standards for Undergraduates (used for the 2017-18 academic year and before) required a 2.0 GPA for all levels of attempted credits.

 Beginning with the 2018-19 academic year, the following standards for undergraduate students will be used when SAP is reviewed in the spring of 2019 and thereafter.
 The GPA required will depend on the number of credits the student has attempted.
 This change brings the Financial Aid SAP standards more in line with the Good Academic Standing requirements of Mason.
 The following GPA minimums are as follows: